 DP17786 The Reversal of the Gender Education Gap with Economic Development

 Using household surveys covering 83 countries of all income levels, we document that the gender education gap in low-income countries is strikingly large and that it narrows and reverses with economic development.
-To study the driving forces, we propose a three-sector model in which development features skill-biased structural change and varying levels of educational assortative matching.
-We calibrate the model to match contrasting labor market outcomes by education and gender groups.
-The quantitative results suggest that females have a comparative advantage in services.
-Counterfactual exercises show that skill-biased structural change explains most of the narrowing gender education gap, whereas changing assortative matching plays only a minor role.
+To study the driving forces, we propose a three-sector model in which development features skill-biased structural change, gender-biased technological change (a reduced form of changing discrimination), changing marriage markets, and varying levels of home productivity.
+The model is parameterized to match contrasting labor market outcomes by education and gender groups and it does well in matching the patterns of the gender education gap we document.
+Counterfactual exercises show that skill-biased structural change explains most of the narrowing gender education gap across the development spectrum, whereas other mechanisms play only a minor role.